ritzvik/Knowledge-Graph-backed-RAG-AMP/README.md

 ## AMP Overview

-In this AMP, we create a corpus of significant AI/ML papers from [arXiv](https://arxiv.org/), and from first degree citations of these seed papers, resulting in a database of ~350 papers.
-We expect that these papers would atleast contain some informaton about the latest developments in Artificial Intelligence/Machine Learning/Large Language Models.
+In this AMP, we create a corpus of significant AI/ML papers from [arXiv](https://arxiv.org/), and from first degree citations of a few hardcoded seed papers, resulting in a database of ~350 papers.
+We expect that these papers would contain some informaton about the latest developments in Artificial Intelligence/Machine Learning/Large Language Models.
 The AMP user can ask AI/ML related questions, and the RAG pipeline would try to generate answers from the corpus stored in the database.

 The AMP is powered by Knowledge Graph(backed by [Neo4j](https://neo4j.com/) Database in our case).

 Integration of knowledge graph in this RAG pipeline aims to acheive two things:
  - Retrieve better quality text chunks by employing a hybrid retrieval strategy to pass on the LLM as context.
-In traditional retrieval methods, a vector embedding id calculated for an user input, and chunks are retrieved from a vector database(based on cosine similarity).
+In traditional retrieval methods, a vector embedding is calculated for an user input, and chunks are retrieved from a vector database(based on cosine similarity).
 We will employ a reranking methodology using information from knowledge graph to "rerank" the chunks retrieved using vector similarity, and pass the top **k** chunks as context.
  - Enhance the answer by giving auxillary information about the papers used to construct the answer, give recommendation about other related papers and top authors to the user.

 The AMP is designed to run on and expects [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) LLM as the backend.
 The AMP can leverage both remotely hosted LLM (Model URL, ID and API key needs to be passed) or locally(in-session) running LLM.
 In case of "local" LLM, the AMP is designed to run a 4-bit pre-quantized `Meta-Llama-3.1-8B-Instruct` model(It is pre-quantised as part of AMP steps, no manual intervention required).